iMichka/homebrew-MacVTKITKPythonBottles/README.md

 Because of incompatibilities between GCCXML and Clang (GCCXML is converting the highly templated ITK C++ code to XML files, which are then converted for the Python wrapping), it is very tedious to install ITK on OS X.
 Incidentally, the compilation time can be very long (up to 2 hours for ITK on slow computers), so a fast installation through binaries is always welcome.

 I found a way to trick GCCXML into finding the right include headers to be able to compile ITK with Python wrappers on OS 10.7.
-For OS 10.8 and 10.9, the same binary is used as the one compiled under 10.7.
-This "just works" for the python bindings.(It's no more possible to compile ITK 4.5 under 10.8 and 10.9).
+For OS 10.9, the same binary is used as the one compiled under 10.8.
+This "just works" for the python bindings.(It's no more possible to compile ITK 4.5 under 10.9).

 My trick to get ITK to compile with Python wrappings under OS 10.7.5 and OS 10.8.5: